BoardActive/BAKit-Android/README.md

             String isTestMessage,
             Boolean isRead,
             Long dateCreated,
-            Long dateLastUpdated
+            Long dateLastUpdated,
+            String action
     ) {
         super();
         this.id = id;
+        this.baMessageId = baMessageId;
-        this.messageId = messageId;
+        this.baNotificationId = baNotificationId;
-        this.notificationId = notificationId;
+        this.firebaseNotificationId = firebaseNotificationId;
         this.title = title;
         this.body = body;
         this.imageUrl = imageUrl;